Content Strategy Explained in 180 Seconds

 The Plan

 Now you have documented who you’re targeting, what you’re publishing, how it will be promoted.
-You should also have some idea for which influencers you are collaborating with, which formats you’ll be using and also how often you’re going to publish.
+You should also have some idea for which influencers you are collaborating with, where you will publish and stay active, which formats you’ll be using and also how often you’re going to publish.

 These are the basic elements of your content strategy.
 Assign roles and put everything on a content calendar and you’ve a plan in place.
 It’s all part of the digital marketing process.